alexvcasillas/graphdb/README.md

 - `lt`: lower than
 - `lte`: lower than or equals

-This operators can be combine to form complex where clauses like the following:
+This operators can be combined to form complex where clauses like the following:

 ```
 { age: { gt: 20, lt: 40 } }